-With the implementation of its new multi-family recycling program in 2010, the City chose to permanently close the public recycling drop off site on December 31, 2010.
+With the implementation of its multifamily recycling program in 2010, the City chose to permanently close the public recycling drop off site on December 31, 2010.

-Since August, 2011, the City of Champaign has partnered with the University of Illinois at Urbana-Champaign to sponsor move-in and move-out recycle events each year.
-The goal of the event is to provide students living in multifamily buildings (apartments with 5 or more units), fraternities, sororities, and Private Certified housing the opportunity to properly dispose of cardboard that doesn't fit in their 'Feed the Thing' carts.
+Since August 2011, the City of Champaign has partnered with local non-profit agencies to encourage students to donate any unwanted items that can be resold or reused.
+Drop-off locations are designated, or the students can arrange for a scheduled pick-up.
+Additionally, the City of Champaign hosts a Cardboard Dumpster Event for Feed the Thing during move in/out.
+The goal of the event is to provide students living in multifamily buildings, fraternities, sororities, and Private Certified housing the opportunity to properly dispose of cardboard that doesn't fit in their 'Feed the Thing' carts.
 This helps reduce the amount of materials entering the waste stream.
-Participants in the Feed the Thing recycling program can take their items either to any of the following locations: